avinashgazula/HealthHub/README.md

 `components/medicine-delivery` - This folder container files related to medicine delivery page

+`components/medicine-delivery/my-orders` - This folder contains files related to orders placed by registered user along with order deletion

 `components/insurancefinder` - This folder container files related to insurance finder and comparision

 `components/forum` - This folder container files related to forum